-"4-in-1" Tablet Hardness Tester for up to 10 Samples – with Integrated Balance and Feeder
+"4-in-1" Tablet Hardness Tester for up to 10 Samples – with Balance Connection and Optional Feeder

 Automated Hardness Test Instrument with Balance Connection